Skip to main content

 • Not turning up to important commitments

 A welfare check is when police attend to check on someone's safety.
-It can be appropriate if you're seriously worried about someone and can't reach them.
+It can be appropriate if you're seriously worried and can't reach them.

 When to call